These classes focus on experiential learning in and around the London area. Our classes are fully accredited and worth 3 U.S. / 6 ECTS credits each.

 We also encourage you to make independent visits to different sites in the London area.
 London has some of the best museums and galleries in the world and they are mostly free of charge.

 Students not taking the British Culture and Society course can also participate in field trips, subject to space and your timetable, on a fee-per-trip basis.

 Download the syllabus for British Culture and Society (Word doc).

 This course is aimed at both students studying theatre and those with little or no knowledge of it.
 We will see five or six shows in the West End, the National Theatre and the fringe, encompassing a cross-section of Shakespeare, classic, modern and experimental plays.

 Download the syllabus for Live Theatre (Word doc)

 Kingston Business School has a USA accreditation with AACSB (The Association to advance Collegiate Schools of Business).

 The course will include lecture led tours to:

-Download the syllabus for Multicultural London (PDF).
+Download the syllabus for Creative Writing in London (Word doc).